akgaur/brain-and-binary/scaler/dsa/07 - hashing/01-hashmap.md

 ---

-## Question 6: Subarray with Sum Zero
+## Question 6: Check if there exists a subarray whose sum is 0
-Check if there exists a subarray whose sum is zero.
+Use prefix sum and hashmap to detect duplicate prefix sums.

-### 💡 Solution:
+**Explanation:**
-Use prefix sum and a set (dictionary) to detect duplicates.
+If any prefix sum repeats, the subarray between those indices sums to zero.

 **C# Code:**
 ```csharp